trip5/EspHome-Led-PixelClock/README.md

 ## Using This firmware

 This is ESPHome, so it's not pretty but very functional.

-You should set your wifi information in the YAML and edit it carefully.
+### Connecting to Wi-Fi

 If using this device on a network outside your usual, ESPHome will, after 10 seconds (set by the YAML), give up trying to connect to its "home" network and enter AP mode.
-You should then connect to the hotspot (with a mobile phone) and then go to 192.168.4.1 in a browser to select which local wifi network you would like it to connect to.
+You should then connect to the hotspot with a mobile phone and hopefully you will get a pop-up message that will assist in opening your browser to the device's wireless configuration.

-The clock will display its IP address on boot and also by holding down the set button for more than 1 second.
-When returning home, you will have to go through this process again.
+If not, then open your web browser and go to `http://192.168.4.1` to enter the wireless configuration.
+If the device has wi-fi credentials but they are invalid, this screen may show the WebUI instead.
+Try visiting an unhandled endpoint like `http://192.168.4.1/wifi` (almost anything will work here).

-Be sure if you are using this clock as a travel clock to NOT use Home Assistant as a time source (the non-HA version uses SNTP by default).
+When connected, the clock will display its IP address.
+Be sure if you are using this clock as a travel clock to NOT use Home Assistant as a time source (it uses SNTP by default).

-There does appear to be some errors with "Component preferences took a long time for an operation" but it only happens when saving persistent variables to flash and doesn't seem to affect functionality, unless you try to change a variable during this moment.

 ### Home Assistant